Last updated: September 28, 2020

 Of course, it's not just photos of our artfully-arranged lunches or funny quips we're uploading.
 Every check-in, every new social media registration, every transaction we make sends data into the ether that used to be accessible only by a chosen few.

 And the information explosion has become big business.
-In a world where sites ranging from Facebook to Amazon to seemingly-innocuous games offer the ability to store a person's private details, preferences, and financial information, access to that information has become a commodity in its own right.
+In a world where sites ranging from Facebook to Amazon offer the ability to store a person's private details, preferences, and financial information, access to that information has become a commodity in its own right.

 Marketers used to conduct expensive focus groups, polls and canvassing to gather information on their target demographics.
 Now they can simply purchase information freely provided to Facebook (which has become the largest database of personal information ever collected) by the same people they're trying to attract as customers.

 You Are Probably Sharing a Lot of Personal Data